 Based on a former colliery site in Allerton Bywater, Letchmire Pastures is a wild and reclaimed nature reserve with young meadow and woodland featuring a range of wetland, bare earth and grassland habitats.
-Using soil transferred from Stourton Marsh back in the mid-nineties, it has slowly become a thriving reserve featuring all kinds of water features, colliery spoil, scrub and hedgerows.
+Using soil transferred from Stourton Marsh back in the mid-nineties, it has slowly become a thriving reserve, home to all kinds of water features, colliery spoil, scrub and hedgerows.

 Letchmire Pastures, Station Road, Allerton Bywater, Leeds, West Yorkshire, WF10 2BW.

-Just a stone’s throw from the city centre, the Meanwood Valley Nature Reserve, stretches from the Meanwood Valley Trail in Woodhouse all the way up the more rural areas of Adel and Alwoodley.
-The Trail is probably the best way to explore it, with a range of woodland, lowland heath, meadow, watercourses and ponds with Meanwood Beck itself holds loach and bullhead as well as the endangered white-clawed crayfish.
+Just a stone’s throw from the city centre, the Meanwood Valley Nature Reserve stretches from the Meanwood Valley Trail in Woodhouse all the way up the more rural areas of Adel and Alwoodley.
+The trail is probably the best way to explore it, with a range of woodland, lowland heath, meadow, watercourses and ponds.
+Keep an eye on Meanwood Beck too, which holds loach and bullhead as well as the endangered white-clawed crayfish.

 Meanwood Valley Nature Reserve, Sugarwell Road, Meanwood, Leeds, West Yorkshire, LS7 2QG.

-Head to the South of Leeds to discover the largest ancient woodland site in West Yorkshire at Middleton Woods.
-A vibrant sprawl of history, the Woods often pit nature against invention, with bell pits and tram routes separating trees like birch, hazel and elder.
+Head to South Leeds to discover the largest ancient woodland site in West Yorkshire at Middleton Woods.
+A vibrant sprawl of history, the Woods often pit nature against invention, with bell pits and tram lines separating trees like birch, hazel and elder.
 You’ll also find spiders, woodlice and beetles alongside mice, voles, bats and treecreepers – it’s got a little bit of everything.